MartinKulev/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game
-This program is a recreation of the famous game called Tic-tac-toe.
+A recreation of the famous game called Tic-tac-toe.

 # How to Use the Program
 To play the game, follow these steps: